sspreitzer/helm-ara/README.md

 ![ARA full logo](https://ara.recordsansible.org/static/ara-full-logo.png)

 ARA is a Python and Django based visualization for Ansible Playbook runs.
 An Ansible callback plugin records the playbook results to an ARA instance via http(s).
-This is a publicly hosted Open Source Helm Chart of ARA.
+This work is a publicly hosted Open Source Helm Chart of ARA.

 Overview of [ARA Records Ansible](https://ara.recordsansible.org).